10 Business Improvement Techniques Successful Businesses ShareEmma Harris

 Interserve’s Defence Team also shares their Process Library with their customer: the Ministry of Defence.
 The MOD were able to view their supplier’s processes and also shared their own with Interserve.
 Processes are now not only cross-functional but also cross-organisational.

-10. Continual Improvement
+10. Practice Continuous Improvement